muertos/openstack-tls/README.md

-# Enable TLS in OpenStack using Ansible
+# Enable TLS in OpenStack using Ansible with Certbot

 WIP